dr4f/dr4-c-h/README.md

 *A binary, typed, data storage file format*

+## Version

+This library adheres to the `0.0.0` version of the `dr4` format.
+It is a non-standard format that later versions are not backward compatible with.

 ## Building

 To build `dr4-h` examples and test files, run the following commands in your terminal